List of DC Comics characters: M: Mister Terrible

 Mister Terrible is the name of several characters appearing in American comic books published by DC Comics.

 First version

 The first Mister Terrible is an unnamed man who is a criminal counterpart of Mister Terrific, possessing a version of the T-Spheres.
 During the "Infinite Crisis" storyline, Terrible appears as a member of Alexander Luthor Jr.'s Secret Society of Supervillains.
 When accompanying Deathstroke in an attack on the House of Secrets, Terrible attempts to kill Catman by stabbing his heart, but misses and stabs his leg instead.
 Mister Terrible later appears as a member of the Injustice League.

-During the "Salvation Run" storyline, Mister Terrible is among the villains that the Suicide Squad exile to another planet.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Mister Terrible appears as an illusion created by Doctor Psycho.

 Earth 29 version

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 Mister Terrible comes from Earth 29 which is inhabited by Bizarros, being the Bizarro counterpart of Mister Terrific.